Update: This article was last updated on 1st December 2024 to reflect the accuracy and up-to-date information on the page.

 When thinking of coaching, sports coaching often comes to mind, and when thinking of teaching, educators in schools and colleges are commonly thought of.

-2. Coaching is practical learning in the real world, whereas teaching is more theoretical in nature.
+- Coaching is practical learning in the real world, whereas teaching is more theoretical.
 Teaching focuses on acquiring new knowledge and skills, whereas coaching focuses on refining and developing existing knowledge and skills.

-4. Coaching can take place in a variety of settings, including one-on-one sessions, group sessions, or even over the phone or online, whereas teaching is typically done in a formal setting such as a classroom.
+- Coaching can take place in various settings, including one-on-one sessions, group sessions, or even over the phone or online.
+In contrast, teaching is typically done in a formal setting such as a classroom.

-6. Teaching typically has a defined end goal and set timeline, while coaching takes place over an undefined or open-ended period of time.
+- Teaching typically has a defined end goal and set timeline, while coaching takes place over an undefined or open-ended period.

-7. Coaching is concerned with directing, instructing, and training an individual or a group of people in order to achieve specific goals and objectives.
-While teaching, assist students in understanding and applying knowledge, concepts, and processes.
+- When comparing Coaching to Teaching, coaching is concerned with directing, instructing, and training an individual or a group of people to achieve specific goals and objectives.
+Teaching assists students in understanding and applying knowledge, concepts, and processes.
 It consists of the following steps: design, content selection, delivery, evaluation, and reflection.

 What’s better, coaching or teaching?